Skip to Content

 1. November is autumn in Ireland

-With winter approaching, there’s a definite chill in the air in November.
+With winter approaching, weather in Ireland in November deteriorates.
 During the month you can expect average highs of 11°C/52°F and average lows of 6.2°C/43°F. As we mentioned earlier, the days are shorter, with the sun rising at 07:29 at the start of the month and setting at 17:00.
 If you’re following one of the itineraries from our Irish road trip library, make sure to keep daylight hours at the front of your mind.

 3. Where you’re from plays a big part